Princess Pauline Metternich on the Beach

 Princess Pauline Metternich on the Beach is mid-19th-century painting by French artist Eugène Boudin.
 Done in oil on cardboard, laid down on wood, the work depicts Pauline von Metternich, the wife of the Austrian ambassador to the court of Napoleon III and a well-known fashion icon, looking out to sea from a beach in northern France.

-The work is in the collection of the Metropolitan Museum of Art, New York city.
+The work is in the collection of the Metropolitan Museum of Art, in New York.